 Kraters continued the holemouth form [57], as in Iron IIB.
-A globular bowl from the Moab region is so large it can west, across the Araba.
-We provide one be called a krater [58].
+A globular bowl be called a krater [58].
 It had a series of multicolored painted stripes and three handles for a base that allowed it to sit level securely.
 A new large vessel called a "vat" began to appear in limited numbers during this period [59].
 It was made of very thick ware and had a flat base, a flaring sidewall, and an everted rim, and it was often coated with a white slip.
 It occurred almost uniquely in the Ammonite region.